dragon-dune/dragon-dune/docs/README.md

     are removed from the board, but do not go to the graveyard.
 3. The current player may conscript 1 units from the bank onto any territory where they already have a unit.
 This action is free.
-    If hidden units are involved see "Notes on Hidden Units."
 4. The current player may hire Goblin mercenaries at a cost of 1 gold per mercenary if it is in a city, or 2 gold per mercenary if it is into any other territory.
 The payment is made directly to the Goblins.